viethoang35/AI-Study-Group/README.md

 - [Getting Started with Deep Learning](https://learn.nvidia.com/courses/course?course_id=course-v1:DLI+S-FX-01+V1) A short introduction to deep learning, delivered by NVIDIA.
 If you just want a quick glimpse of the very basics before jumping into higher-level implementation, this is a solid place to start.
 - [MIT Intro to Deep Learning](http://introtodeeplearning.com/) A free, intensive bootcamp taught by MIT researchers.
 Getting direct access to this content (updated every time they teach it) is amazing. (~10 hours of deep learning concepts, plus interesting guest lectures.)
-- [Practical Deep Learning for Coders](https://course.fast.ai/) This is the acompanying course version of the FastAI book by [Jeremy Howard](https://x.com/jeremyphoward).
+- [Practical Deep Learning for Coders](https://course.fast.ai/) This is the accompanying course version of the FastAI book by [Jeremy Howard](https://x.com/jeremyphoward).
 - [C++ Neural Network in a Weekend](https://www.jeremyong.com/cpp/machine-learning/2020/10/23/cpp-neural-network-in-a-weekend/) This might be too much if you’re just starting out, or if you’re not interested in low-level C++ implementations of neural networks.
 But I found it fascinating, and it made me appreciate how far modern frameworks and APIs have come.
 - [🤗 Agents Course](https://huggingface.co/learn/agents-course/) Now that agentic AI is trending, Hugging Face launched this free course showcasing their `smolagents` framework.
 It also covers LlamaIndex and LangGraph.